A not-for-profit organisation supporting ophthalmic research

 Request the application guidelines

 We are a not-for-profit research foundation.
-In addition to funding provided by Vision Eye Institute, the Future Vision Foundation relies on contributions from other organisations and suppliers.
-If you are interested in making a donation to support ophthalmic research, please contact us for more information.
+In addition to funding provided by Vision Eye Institute, Future Vision Foundation relies on contributions from members of the public, suppliers and other organisations.

 Donations over $2 are tax deductible.

 Dr Roberts is Clinical Associate Professor at the University of Sydney and Consultant Ophthalmic Surgeon at the Royal North Shore Hospital.
 He is an experienced cataract and glaucoma surgeon with clinical and research interests in the development and utilisation of new and innovative technologies and therapies in ophthalmology, medical ethics and education.
-He has published more than 60 peer-reviewed publications and book chapters in international journals and major texts and presented over 200 lectures worldwide.
+He has published more than 60 peer-reviewed publications and book chapters in international journals and major texts, and regularly presents at local and international meetings.

 He is a recipient of national and international awards for his contributions made to scientific and educational programs and to the field of ophthalmology, including the Global Achievement Award from the American Academy of Ophthalmology and the Australasian Cataract & Refractive Society Film Festival.
 Prof Roberts has served on the editorial board of the American Academy of Ophthalmology BCSC Cataract textbook and several international journals, and sits on various government, industry, university and professional committees.